The 6 Best Road Cycling Shoes (from Budget to Premium)

 • Balanced comfort and efficiency

 The Fizik R5 Tempo road cycling shoes are some of the best-looking shoes out there.
-They immediately caught my eye when I was searching for a new pair of road shoes.
+They immediately caught my eye while searching for a new pair of road shoes.

-These shoes are reasonably priced and come with a BOA dial fastening system for a precise fit and a velcro strap.
+These shoes are reasonably priced and have a BOA dial fastening system for a precise fit and a velcro strap.
 They’re especially great for riders with narrow feet, as they tend to run narrow themselves.

 The sole of the shoes is made from a nylon composite, which strikes a good balance between comfort and efficiency.
 Unfortunately, the sole has no air vents that could also help drain water when it rains.